 About Mike Buchanan

-Mike Buchanan is a British men's rights activist (MRA) and anti-feminist.
-He was the founder and former leader (2013-20) of this party, and handed over the leadership to Elizabeth Hobson in May 2020.
+Mike Buchanan is a British anti-feminist men's rights activist (MRA).
+He was the founder and remained the leader (2013-22) of this party, before it was relaunched as the Children & Family Party in April 2022.
+Elizabeth Hobson was the leader from May 2020 to March 2021.

-J4MB remains the only party in the English-speaking world which is resolutely anti-feminist and campaigns for the human rights of men and boys on many fronts.
+J4MB was throughout its existence the only party in the English-speaking world which was resolutely anti-feminist and campaigned for the human rights of men and boys on many fronts.
 Those rights are assaulted by states' actions and inactions in many areas, almost always to privilege women and girls.
 20 such areas were explored in the party's 2015 general election manifesto.

 Mike was a business executive for 30 years before taking early retirement in 2010.
 He's written 10 books and is also a publisher.
 His last three books have been concerned with gender and gender politics, the most recent being Feminism: the ugly truth (2016).

-Mike is the creator of the website Laughing at Feminists.
+Mike was the creator of the website Laughing at Feminists.

-He has sole responsibility for organizing future International Conferences on Men's Issues (ICMIs) in Europe and North America, and was a key organizer of the London conferences in 2016, 2018 and the 120-speaker online conference in 2020.
+He has sole responsibility for organizing future International Conferences on Men's Issues (ICMIs) in Europe, and was the sole organizer of the London conferences in 2016 and 2018.
+He was the conference director for the online conferences in 2020 and 2021.